rprahadeep/resto/README.md

-## Restaurant Name and Menu Generator
+## Restaurant Name and Menu Items Generator

 This is a simple Python project that uses **LangChain** and **Gemini 2.0** by Google Generative AI to: